 Step 3: Open File Manager

-Scroll to your control panel’s TOOLS section, and click File manager to open the home directory.
+Scroll to your control panel’s FILES section, and click File manager to open the home directory.

 Go through your home directory till you get to the access.logs file, right-click it and select Download to save a copy to your local computer.